ihcsim/netns/README.md

     link/ether fe:4a:e5:5b:52:fd brd ff:ff:ff:ff:ff:ff link-netnsid 0
 ```

-Notice that we deliberately assign different subnet address to the `veth` pair.
+_Notice that we deliberately assign different subnet address to the `veth` pair, so that we can explore routing later_

+## Test with ICMP

 Let's try to ping the `veth1` interface:
 ```sh